We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 Conferencing (for virtual meetings)

-To live-stream a virtual meeting, select the Videoconferencing Service (Webex/Zoom) & Streaming Video Service you will be using (Facebook Live or Youtube Live, etc.) Enter the URL into the textbox that appears below.
+To live-stream a virtual meeting, select the Videoconferencing Service & Streaming Video Service you will be using (Facebook Live or Youtube Live, etc.) Copy & Paste the URL into the text box that appears below.
 None will be selected by default.

 You can connect a phone line so that participants can dial in and listen to a meeting, or be added to a speaker queue to speak during the meeting.
 This is a great option so that those who do not have access to the internet or a smart device can listen to the meeting.